WPBeginner

 Show hidden files in cPanel

-2. The .htaccess File Doesn’t Exist
+Scenario 2: The .htaccess File Doesn’t Exist

-The second most common reason for missing .htaccess file is that your WordPress site has not generated it yet.
+The second most common reason for a missing .htaccess file is that your WordPress site has not generated it yet.

 Permalinks settings page